flutter/website/technical-overview.md

 ## Core principles

-Flutter includes a reactive framework, a 2D rendering engine, ready-made widgets, and development tools.
+Flutter includes a modern reactive-style framework, a 2D rendering engine, ready-made widgets, and development tools.
 These components work together to help you design, build, test, and debug apps.
 Everything is organized around a few core principles.

 ### Everything's a Widget